darkhorse374/ydy-React-tailwindCss/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/c9ef0b1c-8141-48d7-b16f-7803324a05e0) and click on Share -> Publish.
+Simply open [You do You](https://youdoyou.io) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Visit our docs for more details: [Custom domains](https://youdoyou.io)